backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Aurora.md

 > **Each node does R/W** instead of promoting a Read replica to master.
 Since there is no need of promotion fail over is instantaneous.

 - In a multi-master cluster, all DB instances can perform write operations.
 There isn't any failover when a writer DB instance becomes unavailable, because another writer DB instance is immediately available to take over the work of the failed instance.

+- It has a *very specialised use case*.
+Like in applications where you *can't afford even brief downtime for database write operations*.
+In *most cases you should opt for Global Aurora*.

 ## Global Aurora
 - **1 primary region** (R/W)